nais/doc/docs/naisjob/reference.md

     ```

 #### gcp.sqlInstances[].name
-The name of the instance, if omitted the database name will be used.
+The name of the instance, if omitted the application name will be used.

 Type: `string`<br />
 Required: `false`<br />